nccurry/terraform-provider-ignition/website/docs/d/filesystem.html.md

 The following arguments are supported:

 * `name` - (Optional) The identifier for the filesystem, internal to Ignition.
-This is only required if the filesystem needs to be referenced in the a _ignition\_files_ resource.
+This is only required if the filesystem needs to be referenced in the _ignition\_files_ resource.

 * `mount` - (Optional) Contains the set of mount and formatting options for the filesystem.
 A non-null entry indicates that the filesystem should be mounted before it is used by Ignition.